 Coyotes, bobcats, feral dogs and large raccoons sometimes prey upon adult tortoises.

 Conservation Issues of Gopher Tortoises

 In the past, many tortoises were killed for consumption.
-Additionally, their burrows were gassed to collect Diamond-backed Rattlesnakes that dwell in the burrows during winter and early spring.
-These influence have negatively impacted the repopulation of this long lived, but low reproducing species.
+Additionally, their burrows were gassed to collect diamondback rattlesnakes that dwell in the burrows during winter and early spring.
+These influences have negatively impacted the repopulation of this long-lived, but low-reproducing species.

-Gopher Turtles have also suffered from a respiratory disease.
+Gopher tortoises have also suffered from a respiratory disease.

 As with the other land turtles in Louisiana, habitat destruction and fragmentation have reduced many populations.

 For this species to make a comeback they must be protected and remaining habitats and individual populations must be intensively managed.

 A video cam mounted on the back of a gopher tortoise allows you to crawl through a borough to view the other animals that use it as a haven.